Hedge fund FrontFour to vote against Crescent Point, Legacy deal

-CALGARY, Alberta, June 9 (Reuters) - Hedge fund and activist shareholder FrontFour Capital Corp said on Tuesday it plans to vote against the proposed sale of troubled Canadian producer Legacy Oil + Gas to Crescent Point Energy Corp .
+CALGARY, Alberta (Reuters) - Hedge fund and activist shareholder FrontFour Capital Corp said on Tuesday it plans to vote against the proposed sale of troubled Canadian producer Legacy Oil + Gas LEG.TO to Crescent Point Energy Corp (CPG.TO).

 Connecticut-based FrontFour owns 6.8 percent of outstanding Legacy shares and said in April it planned to nominate three directors to the debt-ridden company’s board.